CableWiFi-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that writes into the file ls_cwd_content
 A script that duplicates the last line of the file iacta A script that deletes all the regular files
+A script that counts the number of directories and sub-directories in the current directory